Last updated on November 8th, 2022

 Speaking of quiet spots, once you’ve had a short stop at the visitors center (grab a map and talk to the friendly rangers to get some tips), hop back into the car and head out to Desert Drive.
-This is a 23 mile signposted road which offers excellent viewing spots of the canyon.
+This is a 23 mile signposted road that offers excellent viewing spots of the canyon.
 It officially ends at Desert View with its famous watchtower but will eventually take you east along HWY 64, connecting with HWY 89, north to Page or south to Flagstaff.
 Each viewing spot along the way offers a different vantage point and the further you head east, the fewer visitors you’ll encounter.

 We started with a stop at Yaki Point followed by a stop at Shoshone Point, which after a short stroll, offers excellent views.
 You might even find a spot all to yourself.

 We then continued to Grandview Point, where the views are excellent and you can catch your first glimpse of the Colorado River just below.
 You can also walk down along the path and find your very own rocky spot to relax and enjoy the view.

 We could have continued to Desert View at this point, but decided to head back towards the visitors center and start to explore the western side of the south rim.
 Mather Point is just across from the main car park and though you have to jostle your way amongst the crowds, it offers excellent and sweeping views of the Grand Canyon.
 There are also a few smaller lookout points spread around this area, easily accessible and also with excellent (yet crowded) views.